benerdin/Docs/aspnet/hosting/aspnet-core-module.rst

 .. literalinclude:: aspnet-core-module/sample/web.config
   :language: xml
-  :lines: 12-16,20
+  :lines: 12-15,19

 Setting environment variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ASP.NET Core Module allows you specify environment variables for the process specified in the ``processPath`` setting by specifying them in ``environmentVariables`` child attribute to the ``aspNetCore`` attribute.
-The example below illustrates how you would use it.

 .. literalinclude:: aspnet-core-module/sample/web.config
   :language: xml
-  :lines: 12-20
+  :lines: 12-19